What do Chase Freedom® Travel Insurance Benefits cover?

 There can be some subtle differences between the coverage provided in trip interruption versus cancellation insurance-covered situations.
 For more information, consult your Chase Freedom Guide to Benefits.
 The following is a summary of some applicable trip interruption or cancellation situations:

-What is covered by Chase Freedom’s travel insurance?
+What is covered by Chase Freedom’s Trip Cancellation and Interruption Insurance?

 The Chase Freedom card may cover trip interruption or cancellation from: